JiangyunWang/Solar-animation/README.md

 Our team will work on creating an animation to show the revolution of the Earth around the Sun as well as the rotation of themselves for this project

-**Deployed on Heroku Server: https://solar-system-animation.herokuapp.com/**
+**Deployed on render Server: https://solar-system-animation.onrender.com/**

 ![Intro](Introduction.png)